 Kerrie Lynn, Associate Dean of Students

-Kerrie Lynn is the Director of Student Activities at Tennessee Wesleyan College.
+Kerrie Lynn is Associate Dean of Students at Tennessee Wesleyan College.
 She oversees the convocation program, orientation, and student organizations.
-She also serves as the Greek Council Advisor and the Student Activities Board Advisor.
 Kerrie earned a Bachelor’s Degree in Organizational Communications from North Central College and a Master of Education degree from Argosy University in Educational Leadership.
 She has been a part of the Tennessee Wesleyan College staff since August of 2012.

 Jo Baldwin, Director of Residence Life

 Jo Baldwin is the Director of Residence Life at Tennessee Wesleyan College.
 She was born in Flint, Mich., but moved to Franklin, Tenn., when she was 13.
 Jo graduated from Austin Peay State University with a Bachelor of Interdisciplinary Studies with concentrations in Education and Psychology in 2002.
 She also earned a Master of Science degree in Management from Austin Peay State University in 2006.
 Jo lived and worked in upstate New York for two years and in Morehead, Ky., for four years.
 She moved to Athens to work at TWC in June 2012 and loves spending time with her family, watching football, playing volleyball, snuggling with her golden retriever, and meeting new people.